dlang-community/D-YAML/README.rst

 Features
 --------

-* Easy to use, high-level API and detailed debugging messages.
+* Easy to use, high level API and detailed debugging messages.
 * Detailed API documentation and tutorials.
+* Code examples.
 * No external dependencies.
 * Supports all YAML 1.1 constructs.
 All examples from the YAML 1.1 specification are parsed correctly.
-* Read and write from/to YAML files as well as memory or user defined streams.
+* Reads from and writes to YAML files as well as memory or user defined streams.
 * UTF-8, UTF-16 and UTF-32 encodings are supported, both big and little endian
   (plain ASCII also works as it is a subset of UTF-8).
 * Support for both block (Python-like, based on indentation) and flow